AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 Of note, this requires AWS CLI setup to run as intended: https://openscpca.readthedocs.io/en/latest/technical-setup/environment-setup/configure-aws-cli/

-3. use download-data.py to download the data as the following:
+3. Use `download-data.py` to download the data as the following:

 ```sh
 ../../download-data.py --projects SCPCP000006